 Those who suffer physical harm or other violent acts may have recourse to initiate criminal charges against their assailants, as well as other legal procedures in family court.
 An experienced Alpharetta family violence lawyer from our team can help you understand how to advocate for your rights during this difficult time in your life.

 There are various statutes and programs which are dedicated to family violence intervention in Alpharetta.
-Official Code of Georgia §19-13-10 defines family violence as battery, assault, criminal damage to property, and criminal trespass among family or household members.
+Official Code of Georgia Annotated §19-13-10 defines family violence as battery, assault, criminal damage to property, and criminal trespass among family or household members.
 According to the Bureau of Justice Statistics, most episodes of domestic violence involve simple assault, and about 75 percent of family incidents occur in or near a residence.

 There may be witnesses to the frightening events which transpire between fighting family members, including children.
 An Alpharetta family violence attorney can assist victims of domestic assaults, as well as those who have the misfortune of observing a traumatic altercation.